crystal-lang/crystal-book/guides/ci/travis.md

 **Running the `specs` locally** should output 3 examples successfully.
 But, if we push the changes then Travis CI will report the following error: `Unknown database 'test' (Exception)`
 So, we need to configure Travis CI to use a MySQL service **and also setup the database**:

->It’s really **important** to notice that the lines we are adding to `.travis.yml` will depend exclusively on the development workflow we are using!
+>It's really **important** to notice that the lines we are adding to `.travis.yml` will depend exclusively on the development workflow we are using!
 > And remember that this is only an example using MySQL.

 ```yaml